Bedspreads and coverlets are engaging crochet projects that will keep you busy for quite a while.

 You might also wish to crochet basic granny squares using crochet thread to create a bedspread or coverlet.

 These two patterns are similar, but there are important differences between them.

 Filet Crochet Diamond Design

 If you're adventurous enough to try crocheting an entire bedspread using different patterned squares, try mixing and matching designs.
-You could use as few or as many squares as you want to in order to customize your own unique bedspread design.
+You could use as few or as many squares as you want to customize your unique bedspread design.